sarvesh0415/number-guessing-game/README.md

 - The computer chooses a random number between 1 and 100
 - You guess the number by typing it in the terminal
 - The game tells you:
-  - Lower number please → if your guess is too high
+  - Lower number please → if your guessed number is too high
-  - Higher number please → if your guess is too low
+  - Higher number please → if your guessed number is too low
 - When you guess correctly, the game ends and shows how many tries you took

 ---